 COVID-19 News and How it May Relate to Your Case – Parenting Time, Business Valuations, Property Valuations, Spousal Maintenance and Child Support

 As you may be aware, COVID-19 has effected the Arizona family law courts and it’s abilities to handle trials and other in person hearings.
 The judges are still doing telephonic hearings, emergency in-person hearings and orders of protection.
-Because trials require the parties to be in person (absent a stipulation otherwise), most trials are being postponed until June or later.
+Many evidentiary hearings are either being continued or held by video conference.

 Another big issue is vacation time.
 With recommendations against flying, this is a sticky subject to require the children to fly out of state.
 Again, if you can work this out with the other parent you should do so.